What keeps societies together? With Xu Jilin, Daniel Leese and Andreas Voßkuhle

 Shi Ming

-Shi Ming, geboren 1957 in Beijing, lebt seit 1990 in Deutschland.
-Er… This text was shortened for this overview.
+Born in 1957 in Beijing, Shi Ming has lived in Germany since 1990.
+He… This text was shortened for this overview.
 Follow the more-link to read the full text.

 Xu Jilin